Modernista Architecture (Barcelona)

-The trends of the Art Nouveau movement was very much felt around the same time and nowhere could one come across such an architectural legacy as in the region of Catalonia, all the credit goes to the rampant pace of urban growth and the efforts of millions of people who went on to orchestra this movement.
+The trends of the Art Nouveau movement was very much felt around the same time and nowhere could one come across such an architectural legacy as in the region of Catalonia, all the credit goes to the rampant pace of urban growth and the efforts of millions of people who went on to orchestrate Modernista architecture.

-It was the capital of Catalonia; Barcelona was the center of movement of this place.
+The famous and ingenious architect Antoni Gaudi revitalized the architecture of Barcelona.
+With works like Park Guell and La Sagrada Familia, his buildings and other structures left an indelible mark on the cityscape.
 The main man of this movement was not Gaudi as many of the people might think but Montaner.
 His main objective was to formulate a style that would go on to create a Catalan soul and give the place of Barcelona an aesthetic presence in Spain.

 It was the middle of the 19th century the city of Barcelona went on to enter a stage where massive developments were expected.
 There was a huge development plan that was put in place by Cerda that went on to increase the size of the city.
 This new place went on to be termed as Eixample, becoming the official hub of all the artists of Modernista.
 Anyone who came to the city of Barcelona spends the maximum amount of time here.